socketsupply/tonic/README.md

     //
     // One way of adding styles (check the render function
     // for how it's used).
 Since it's just a string it could
     // be read-in from a separate file at compile-time.
+Your
+    // style will "private" and won't affect any other part
+    // of the page.
+No prefix hacks or monkey patching.
     //
     this.stylesheet = `
       <style>